mayapapaya-8/finalproject/README.md

 ## Introduction and Goals

 The goal of my project is to answer the question, What is...?
+A great deal of my time is spent with non biting midges Chironomidae in my lab.
+Most of our samples have been clean freshwater samples from lakes.
+However I want to explore genetic differences in these species and see if this is leading to evolutionary differences.
+As there has been observed morphological differences.
+Hopefully my project shows that if there is clear clustering between the groups then there is limited genetic divergence between the populations and cause of gene flow/similar ecological pressures across environments.
+Or if there are two distance clusters between the groups that may imply the midge populations adapted differently.
+(If I have to pick a more specific group I would like to pick Tanypodinae).

 The methods I will use to do this are...
+Data Collection: I hope to use BOLD systems and or Genbank Sequence Alignment: I plan to look at the COI gene but I have been reading papers on midge phylogenies to better understand what else I could look for.
+Like  nuclear 28S and CAD.
+Model Selection: with this data I want to use R and the other programs on the cluster we have been shown in class.
+Like I think I want to construct the tree in IQ TREE then import it to R.
+Tree Construction: Most of the Chironomidae phylogeny papers I have read have used Bayesian and maximum likelihood phylogenetic inferences.

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+The data I will use are (my own data/ data publicly available at YYY/ simulations) I will try to use BOLD systems public data, and I would like to possibly consider using some of my lab data but that will probably need to be morphological if I do.
 ## Methods

 The tools I used were...
 See analysis files at (links to analysis files).